matthewsides/Prototyping/README.md

 ### End User Requirements

-End user or user acceptance testing  pertains to the phase of rolling out software to user's,in which feedback and data is gathered based on issues and opininated views formed during the experience and interaction with the product.
-Essentially end user testing as the name implies is another form of testing the product to see whether it meets set criteria and user requirements/expectations, functioning as expected.
+End user or user acceptance testing  pertains to the phase of rolling out software to user's,in which feedback and data is gathered based on issues and opinionated views formed during the experience and interaction with the product.
+Essentially end user testing as the name implies is another form of testing the product to see whether it meets set criteria and user requirements/expectations of what the user expects the software to do (was it functioning as expected,etc.).

 ### Prototyping Tools